top of page

 • Use the page advance navigation at the bottom of the table until you use the subcategory "Social History."

 You could also type a town or county into the search book to further filter your results.
-I tend to stay broad before narrowing it down.
+I stay broad before narrowing it down.

-In the video, I chose to filter the results to Canada and then to Ontario.
+In this video, I chose to filter the results to Canada and then to Ontario.

 How to Search the Findmypast Periodicals